ambielecki/dwa15-fall2018/laravel/auth-setup.md

 ## Views
-When `php artisan make:auth` is invoked to create the auth routes, this command also created some new auth-related view files which you'll want to customize to match your application.
+When you invoked `php artisan make:auth` create the auth routes, this command also created some new auth-related view files which you'll want to customize to match your application.

 To begin, open `resources/views/auth/login.blade.php`&mdash; we want to adapt this view to match the patterns we've been using in our other views.